 \subsection{From Size Reduction to Memory Consumption}

-As described in Sec.~\ref{sec:arch_depl} the execution of DNNs requires both static read-only and dynamic random access memory.
-We now discuss the memory footprint of the models when they are being deployed.
-Fig.~\ref{fig:size_results:flash} shows the relation between relative model size (on the $x$-axes) and ROM/flash consumption in Kibibyte (on the $y$-axes) and Fig.~\ref{fig:size_results:sram} shows the same relation for SRAM.
-The curves for the pruned models are drawn with solid lines while the curves for the models where additional quantization was applied are dashed.
-To also highlight the importance of model compression we added the Flash and SRAM limits of out two microcontroller target platforms (red and green dashed horizontal lines).
-On both of these platforms flash and SRAM availability are two of the main bottlenecks for deployment.
+As described in Sec.~\ref{sec:arch_depl}, the execution of DNNs requires both static read-only memory and dynamic random access memory.
+We now discuss the memory footprint of the models when they are deployed.
+Fig.~\ref{fig:size_results:flash} shows the relationship between relative model size (on the $x$-axes) and ROM/flash consumption in kibibytes (on the $y$-axes), and Fig.~\ref{fig:size_results:sram} shows the same relationship for SRAM.
+The curves for the pruned models are plotted with solid lines, while the curves for the models with additional quantization are plotted with dashed lines.
+To also highlight the importance of model compression, we have added the flash and SRAM limits of our two microcontroller target platforms (red and green dashed horizontal lines).
+On both of these platforms, flash and SRAM availability are two of the main bottlenecks to deployment.

-We see a linear correlation between flash consumption and relative theoretical model size for structural pruning in Fig.~\ref{fig:size_results:flash} (note that both axes are in logarithmic scale).
-The reason for this is that pruned structures can be completely removed from the model which immediately decreases its memory consumption in the process.
+In Fig.~\ref{fig:size_results:flash} we see a linear correlation between flash consumption and relative theoretical model size for structural pruning (note that both axes are on a logarithmic scale).
+The reason for this is that pruned structures can be completely removed from the model, which immediately reduces its memory consumption.
 For element-wise pruning, there is no such direct correlation.
-Instead, when looking at the orange curves in Fig.~\ref{fig:size_results:flash} we observe plateaus for higher theoretical model sizes.
-This is because pruning only generates sparse weight matrices.
-Our runtime environment utilizes compressed row storage (CRS) as a special decoding technique to store sparse weight matrices space-efficiently.
-However, a characteristic of the technique is that decoding a tensor will only result in memory savings after a certain percentage of sparsity has been reached.
-For any amount of sparsity below this threshold, it is better to just use the default memory layout where all elements are saved sequentially.
+Instead, looking at the orange curves in Fig.~\ref{fig:size_results:flash}, we observe plateaus for higher theoretical model sizes.
+This is because pruning produces only sparse weight matrices.
+Our runtime environment uses compressed row storage (CRS) as a special decoding technique to store sparse weight matrices in a space-efficient way.
+However, a characteristic of the technique is that decoding a tensor only leads to memory savings after a certain percentage of sparsity has been reached.
+For any amount of sparsity below this threshold, it is better to just use the default storage layout where all elements are stored sequentially.